-Dr. Robert Bulger will help determine whether or not you are a candidate for stem cell therapy by administering a physical examination and carefully reviewing the appropriate imaging (x-ray and/or MRI), along with taking the additional time to consult with a musculoskeletal specialist on each individual case.
+Dr. Robert Bulger will help determine whether or not you are a candidate for this therapy by administering a physical examination and carefully reviewing the appropriate imaging (x-ray and/or MRI), along with taking the additional time to consult with a musculoskeletal specialist on each individual case.

 As we age, our bodies have a harder time maintaining healthy tissues and function.
-We may experience a longer healing time, increased inflammation, a changing chemical environment, and cell aging because with aging or injuries, healthy tissues can become dysfunctional.
-Human stem cells, typically from umbilical cord tissue of full term births, are injected into the tissue to repair, reconstruct, replace, or supplement the same basic functions of the patient’s cells or tissues.
-The cells neutralize inflammation and accelerate healing.
-With the potential to regenerate injured cartilage tissue, tendons, bone, muscle, ligaments and vertebral annular disc cartilage.
-The cells can stimulate your body’s own natural healing processes.
+We may experience a longer healing time, increased inflammation, a declining chemical environment, and cell aging causing healthy tissues to become dysfunctional.
+Regenerative medicine therapies are utilized to promote the body’s ability to repair, reconstruct, replace, or supplement the patient’s cells or tissues.
+The cells promote the neutralization of inflammation and may accelerate healing.
+With the potential to regenerate injured cartilage tissue, tendons, bone, muscle, ligaments and vertebral disc cartilage, the cell therapies facilitate the stimulation of your body’s own natural healing processes.

-The purpose of stem cell therapy is to generate healthy cells, promoting the repair response of diseased, dysfunctional, or injured tissue.
+The purpose of regenerative medicine is to support the restoration of healthy cells, promoting the repair response of diseased, dysfunctional, or injured tissue.

-Yes, stem cell therapy is safe.
+Yes, regenerative medicine is safe.
 The risks of stem cell therapy are minimal and often misunderstood.

 A patient’s specific procedure will be decided upon during a one-on-one consultation.
 Below is a brief general guideline of what to expect.

-Regenerative medicine and stem cell therapy are gaining momentum as revolutionizing treatments for conditions including but not limited to degenerative disease, sports’ injuries, arthritis, and everyday wear and tear.
-There is still more to be learned to harness the amazing potential that these therapies can provide, but there is no denying that patients are already seeing the benefits.
+Regenerative medicine is gaining momentum as a revolutionary treatment for conditions including but not limited to degenerative disease, sports injuries, arthritis, and everyday wear and tear.
+There is still more to be learned to harness the amazing potential that these therapies can provide, but there is no denying the successful outcomes seen in many thousands of patients to date.

-Here at DV360, we take an honest look at a promising future for stem cell therapy.
-Dr. Bulger has done his due diligence in researching the science behind regenerative medicine, reviewing what is currently being offered, and how these products are being marketed.
-We do not make any outlandish claims regarding the benefits, and we do everything we can to help set your body up for the procedure to be successful.
+We take an honest look at a promising future for regenerative medicine.
+Dr. Bulger has done his due diligence in researching the science behind regenerative medicine, reviewing what is currently being offered and how these products are being marketed.
+We do not make any outlandish claims regarding the benefits, and we do everything we can to help set your body up for the procedure to be safe and successful.